 Research credit (Form 6765).
 The research credit is designed to encourage businesses to increase the amounts they spend on research and experimental activities.
 The credit is generally 20% of the amount by which your research expenses for the year are more than your base amount.
-You can take this credit for expenses paid or incurred after June 1996 and before June 1997.
 For more information, see Form 6765.